 The state assumes the costs of operating the courts in New York State, as well as the costs of the Office of Court Administration, which executes the policies of the Administrative Board.
+Additionally, the Office Management Support monitors all expenditures of the courts and oversees an internal audit procedure.
+The costs of some of the lower courts are still responsibility of the towns and villages they serve.
+State law mandates that the county reimburse justices who perform services outside the towns and villages of their own iurisdiction.
+43

-Additionally, the Office of Management Support monitors all expenditures of the courts jurisdiction.28 is appointed by the governor from a list of seven candidates.
-Judges of the Court of Appeals are appointed from a list of three to five candidates recommended by the Commission on Judicial Nomination and they must be approved by in the lower courts in Onondaga County are proceedings. elected.
+The chief judge, the state's chief judicial officer, is appointed by the governor from a list of seven candidates.
+Judges of the Court of Appeals are appointed from a list of three to five candidates recommended by the Commission on Judicial Nomination, and they must be approved by the state Senate.
+The Governor also appoints members of the Appellate Division from among justices of the Supreme Court.
+Judges in the lower courts in Onondaga County are elected.